colemar/SSH-based-VPN/README.md

 ## Overview
-Tunnel IP packets in a SSH channel.
+Tunnel IP packets in a SSH channel and get a point-to-point VPN.
+Optional: use the VPN to access the Internet from the client using the server public IP address.

 ### Steps
 1. **Enable tunneling on server side:**